WBON-LD: New affiliation and ownership

-In 2016, the station's main digital subchannel became an affiliate of Buzzr, featuring FremantleMedia’s classic game show library.
+In 2016, the station's main digital subchannel became an affiliate of Buzzr, featuring FremantleMedia's classic game show library.
 In 2018, the station was sold to its current owner, Wallingford Broadcasting.

 Relocation to Richmond

 Under new ownership, the station applied with the FCC to relocate its studio and transmission facilities to Richmond in early 2019.
 It was granted a construction permit in February 2019 to relocate as well as to upgrade its signal power to 3,000 watts.
-On July 11 of the same year, the station’s callsign changed to the current WBON-LD.
-The move was completed in April 2020 and the station now operates under full license to cover from Richmond as WBON-LD.
+On July 11 of the same year, the station's callsign changed to the current WBON-LD.
+The move was completed in April 2020, and the station now operates under full license to cover from Richmond as WBON-LD.

-Digital television

-Digital channels

-The station's digital channel is multiplexed.
-The station’s subchannel lineup is currently listed as follows:
+Even after the relocation and renaming, the WOBZ YouTube channel, which was launched in March 2012, can still be accessed in the present day.

 Locally-based programming

-In addition to network programming, WBON-LD currently provides local programming, including KHSAA-sanctioned high school football and basketball games, a daily local newscast called "LIVE at FIVE" along other locally produced & seasonal programming, and some syndicated programming, some of which is compliant of the FCC's children's television programming requirements.
+WBON-LD currently provides local programming, including KHSAA-sanctioned high school football and basketball games, a daily local newscast called Live at Five among other locally produced and seasonal programming, and some syndicated programming, some of which is compliant with the FCC's children's television programming requirements.

 In the 2000s as WOBZ-LP/LD, the station was the southeastern Kentucky home to Ohio Valley Wrestling originating from WBKI-TV in Louisville.